 Admission is limited and inherently competitive.
-Applicants' high school GPA, ACT/SAT score, college GPA, Biology 131 grade, and Microbiology 207/208 grade are considered on a competitive basis along with granted personal interviews as warranted based on the previous considerations.
+Applicants' ACT/SAT scores, college GPA, Biology 131 grade, and Microbiology 207/208 grade are considered on a competitive basis along with granted personal interviews as warranted based on the previous considerations.
 In the event of more qualified applicants than available slots, preference will be given to currently enrolled Western Kentucky University students who have earned a minimum of 15 hours at WKU and Kentucky residents.
 There are no restrictions regarding age, sex, race, religion, or marital status.
 Candidates for admission must be eligible for dental hygiene licensure and capable of fulfilling clinical practice requirements.
 Notification of status will be sent by the end of April.

 Documentation of 15 or more hours of observation of a dental hygienist.